 The Annual Beach Permit Program allows patrons to park in the beach and harbor pay lots without having to pay the parking fees.
-The cost of the parking permit is $100 for residents and $200 for non-residents, and they are valid for one year between the months of July through June.
+The cost of the parking permit is $100 for permanent residents and $200 for non-residents, and they are valid for one year between the months of July through June.
 Permits are not valid during posted Special Events.
 Current vehicle registration and proof of residency is required.
 Other lot restrictions apply.

 There are two types of beach permits offered: